rasim26/youtube-telegram-bot/README.md

 # YouTube to Telegram Bot

-A Python bot that connects a YouTube channel to Telegram.
+A Python-based bot that integrates a YouTube channel with Telegram.
-It lists recent videos and playlists on command, and automatically notifies a Telegram chat or channel when new videos are uploaded.
+The bot provides commands to list recent videos and playlists, and automatically notifies a specified Telegram chat or channel whenever new videos are uploaded.

+This project is demonstrated using my personal YouTube channel, @kutbahmalayalam, for automation purposes.

+Note:
+This bot does not utilize any external servers by default; it operates only while the Python script is actively running.
+For continuous, 24/7 operation, you may deploy the bot on a server or cloud platform.

 ## Features